Daidō Moriyama: Later work

 In 1974 Moriyama helped Shōmei Tōmatsu to establish the Workshop Photography School to teach their new understanding of photography to students.
 Nobuyoshi Araki, Eikoh Hosoe, Masahisa Fukase were also involved.
 They published a magazine, the Workshop Quarterly, that reached eight issues.
 When the engagement broke up two years later, Moriyama and his students founded Image Shop Camp, the first gallery in Japan dedicated exclusively to photography.
 In the eight years of their existence the around 30 members had organized 200 exhibitions, and "gave rise to some of the most explosive happenings in the history of post-war Japanese photography."

 In 1974 the National Museum of Modern Art in Tokyo organized the photography exhibition Fifteen Photographers Today, curated by Tsutomu Watanabe, who had selected Moriyama, Araki and Fukase alongside Shoko Hashimoto, Kazuo Kitai, Masatoshi Naito, Takuma Nakahira, Takao Nikura, Hajime Sawatari, Kishin Shinoyama, Yutaka Takanashi, Shigeru Tamura, Katsumi Watanabe, Shuji Yamada, and Shin Yanagisawa.

-Moriyama's work, through intimately engaged with the intricacies of social life and the image-laden nature of modern society, did not aspire to the same tendencies of social reportage exhibited by his contemporaries during the 1970s.
+Moriyama's work, though intimately engaged with the intricacies of social life and the image-laden nature of modern society, did not aspire to the same tendencies of social reportage exhibited by his contemporaries during the 1970s.
 Instead, his approach takes into account the futility of the medium in reproducing the reality of his surroundings, the inherently fragmentary nature of the world, and the indelible presence of the photographer in all images, lurking or haunting the sphere of his subjects.

 He has continued to shoot artistic as well as commercial work over the decades both in and outside of Japan, and is one of the most active and prolific contemporary photographers in Japan.
-In 2024, he photoshot American rapper Kanye West's cover for his visual album Bully (2025).
+In 2024, he photographed American rapper Kanye West's cover for his studio album Bully (2026).